jgm/pandoc/doc/pandoc-lua.md

 # DESCRIPTION

-`pandoc-lua` is a standalone Lua interpreter with behavior similar to that of the standard `lua` executable, but exposes all of pandoc's Lua libraries.
+`pandoc-lua` is a standalone Lua interpreter with behavior similar to that of the standard `lua` executable, but exposing all of pandoc's Lua libraries.
 All `pandoc.*` packages, as well as the packages `re` and `lpeg`, are available via global variables.
 Furthermore, the globals `PANDOC_VERSION`, `PANDOC_STATE`, and